 These losses can be reduced by specifying efficient (both mechanically and volumetrically for pumps and motors) components for the hydraulic system.
 The compressor motor was chosen in great part due to high efficiency.
-Using large hoses helps (-16 hoses instead of -12.)
+Using large hoses helps.
+Do not use hoses smaller than the connecting fittings on the compressor.